On Initial Pools for Deep Active Learning: Introduction

 In our work, we propose to perform an empirical study of deep AL methods while using initial labeled pools, sampled using methods other than random sampling.
 To investigate the effect of \textit{intelligently} sampled initial labeled pools on deep AL methods, we propose two sampling techniques, leveraging state-of-the-art self-supervised learning methods and well-known clustering methods.
 In particular, we propose the following ways of choosing the initial pool: \begin{itemize} \item Sample datapoints that a state-of-the-art self-supervised model finds \textit{challenging}, as observed using the trained model's loss on the data. \item Cluster the unlabeled pool first and then perform sampling across each cluster.
 Equal proportions of datapoints are sampled from each cluster to make sure the chosen samples span the entire dataset.

 \end{itemize}

-We hypothesise that AL methods (we focus our efforts on deep AL methods) can benefit from more intelligently chosen initial pools, thus eventually reducing annotation cost in creation of datasets.
+We hypothesize that AL methods (we focus our efforts on deep AL methods) can benefit from more intelligently chosen initial pools, thus eventually reducing annotation cost in creation of datasets.
 Our empirical study will seek to address the following specific questions: \begin{itemize} \item Can pool-based deep AL methods leverage design of intelligently sampled initial pools to improve AL performance? \item Can we exploit latest advancements in self-supervised learning to boost deep AL performance with no additional labeling cost? \item Are some initial pools better than others?
 What makes an initial pool \textit{good}? \end{itemize}

-In a realistic training setting with measures to avoid overfitting (\textit{i.e.} regularization, batch norm, early stopping) we hypothesize that the generalization error of AL methods started with our initial pool (ALG - \textbf{AL} with \textbf{G}uided initial pool) will be lower than those of AL methods started with random initial pool (ALR - \textbf{AL} with \textbf{R}andom initial pool), across AL cycles.
-However, as AL cycles increase, we expect to see shorter margins of error difference between ALG and ALR as the effect of our initial pool on the model performance could diminish as labeled pool size increases.
+In a realistic training setting with measures to avoid overfitting (\textit{i.e.} regularization, batch norm, early stopping), we hypothesize that the generalization error of AL models starting with our initial pools will be lower than those of AL models starting with random initial pools, across AL cycles.
+However, as AL cycles increase, we expect to see shorter margins of error difference as the effect of our initial pools on the model performance could diminish with increase in labeled pool size.
 Studying the use of unsupervised/self-supervised learning in later epochs could be an interesting direction of future work.
-If ALG outperforms ALR, our work could make a positive contribution to: (i) boosting AL performance with no additional annotation; (ii) developing datasets with lesser annotation cost in general; and (iii) promoting further research in the use of unsupervised learning methods for AL. On the other hand, if ALR methods outperform ALG, the community will still have useful insights from this rather unexplored part of AL through this study.
+If initial pools do contribute to better model performances, our work could make a positive contribution to: (i) boosting AL performance with no additional annotation; (ii) developing datasets with lesser annotation cost in general; and (iii) promoting further research in the use of unsupervised learning methods for AL. On the other hand, if random initial pools perform better than our initial pools, the community will still have useful insights about this rather unexplored part of AL through this study.